No handshakes at meet and greet? Tech show adapts to virus

 Organizers and local authorities have been scrambling to contain worries about the virus this week.

-Barcelona Mayor Ada Colau said MWC will go ahead “in a completely normal way” despite the virus and cancellations.
+Barcelona Mayor Ada Colau said MWC will go ahead “in a completely normal way” despite the virus and cancelations.

 “I hope there are no more announcements like those” by Ericsson and LG,” Colau told Catalan television channel TV3 on Friday.
 “I am told that all necessary precautions are being taken” so that the event can be held as safely as possible, she said.